jccohrs/land-use-translator/README.md

 The main configuration file is located at `config/main.yaml`.
 Modify the parameters in this file to customize the program:

 #### LUT configuration
-   - (`region`): Choose from pre-configured regions ("Germany", "Europe", "WestAfrica"), or add a new region by providing the necessary grid files.
+   - (`region`): Choose from pre-configured regions ("Germany", "Europe", "WestAfrica", "NorthAmerica", "Australasia"), or add a new region by providing the necessary grid files (located into `scripts/`) and coordinates (`coords`parameter).
    - (`forward`): **True** for future simulation or **False** for historical simulation.
    - (`backgrd`): True/False.
-Optionally include background data if available.
+Optionally include background data.
    - (`mcgrath`): True/False for using mcgrath data in the LUT.
    - (`addtree`): True/False for using addtree data in the LUT.
    - (`irri`): True/False.
 Enable or disable irrigation data, if the irrigation dataset is available.